Arsenyx/oracle-21c-xe-on-ol8-guide/README.md

 # 4. Configure database — you will be asked to set passwords for SYS, SYSTEM and PDBADMIN
 $ sudo /etc/init.d/oracle-xe-21c configure
 ```
-For complete step-by-step instructions with all details, see the [full guide](guide-ru.md).